YetiYetYet/Another_Falling_Dream_Game/README.md

 # Another Word Falling Game

-A little game where you need to type words before they reach you.
+A little game where you need to avoid items before they reach you.
 Time increase difficulty

 ![Gameplay](https://imgur.com/wt1ud9S.gif)